cxbp/SPARK-PUBG-Match-and-Deaths-Analytics/README.md

 #### Did you just visualize the dataset, and if so, why?
 Pyspark limited our choice for visualization, since we can only plot histogram on Pyspark.
 We need to transform the dataset into pandas dataframe for other visualization options.
-First, we plot the distribution of survival time and find out the first 120 seconds are most intense and dangerous time period since many palyers "died" in first 120 seconds.
-Then we apply this find to find which location is dangerous for parachuting.
+First, we plot the distribution of survival time and find out the first 120 seconds are most intense and dangerous time period since death rate is high in first 120 seconds.
+Then we apply this finding to discover which location is dangerous for parachuting.
 a.
 What location is dangerous for "parachuting"?\
    In Erangel map, Military Base and Pochinki are the most dangerous places in the first two minuts of the game.  \
    In Miramar map, Water Treatment and San Martin are the most dangerous places in the first two minuts of the game. \